Denver Pioneers: Ice hockey

 Ice hockey is DU's flagship spectator sport, regularly selling out the 6,026 seat Magness Arena on campus, the showpiece of the Ritchie Center for Sports and Wellness (completed in 2000).
 DU's Hockey Program has been playing NCAA Division I hockey since 1949–50.
 The Pioneers are one of the most successful programs in the history of collegiate hockey.
-They are tied with Michigan for first in all-time NCAA National Hockey Championships with nine (1958, 1960, 1961, 1968, 1969, 2004, 2005, 2017, 2022).
-The Pioneers have appeared in 18 NCAA Frozen Four Championships, with the most recent Frozen Four appearance coming in 2022.
+They are first in all-time in NCAA National Hockey Championships with 10 (1958, 1960, 1961, 1968, 1969, 2004, 2005, 2017, 2022, 2024).
+The Pioneers have appeared in 19 NCAA Frozen Four Championships, with the most recent Frozen Four appearance coming in 2024.
 Since the creation of the Western Collegiate Hockey Association in 1959, the Pioneers have won 10 WCHA Regular Season Championships (now the recipients of the MacNaughton Cup) and 13 WCHA Playoff Championships (now the recipients of the Broadmoor Trophy).

 Denver's ice hockey alumni include over 85 NHL hockey players, including Hockey Hall of Famer Glenn Anderson and current NHLers, such as 2007 Calder Memorial Trophy nominee Paul Stastny, Jason Zucker, Trevor Moore, Scott Mayfield, Danton Heinen, Will Butcher, Henrik Borgstrom, Troy Terry, Dylan Gambrell.
 Previous DU players who starred in the NHL besides Anderson include Keith Magnuson, Craig Patrick, Cliff Koroll, Peter McNab and Kevin Dineen, who coached the Florida Panthers of the NHL until 2013.
 Legendary hockey coaches at Denver include four former NHL players: Murray Armstrong, Marshall Johnston, Ralph Backstrom and Jim Montgomery.
 George Gwozdecky, who coached the team for 19 seasons until 2013, is the only person in NCAA history to win Division I Men's Hockey National Championships as a player (with Wisconsin in 1977), an assistant coach (with Michigan State in 1986) and as a head coach (with Denver in 2004 and 2005).
 The current (2018) coach is David Carle.

 In 2013, DU hockey left the WCHA to launch the National Collegiate Hockey Conference (NCHC).
 The new conference was formed as a direct reaction to the Big Ten Conference's announcement that it would start a men's hockey league in 2013.
 The six charter members of the NCHC—DU, Colorado College, Miami (OH), Minnesota–Duluth, North Dakota, and Omaha—have combined for 21 NCAA championships in the sport.
 These schools were soon joined by St. Cloud State and Western Michigan to bring the league's membership at launch to eight.